Turkish citizens abroad start voting in national elections - ExBulletin

 Cinar Negatir agreed, but for other reasons.
 Yes for a change of president, because the economy is at 0%,” he said.
 “That is why we are voting to change the president.

-Up to 300 people lined up outside the Turkish Consulate General in the Paris suburb of Boulogne-Billancourt waiting to vote.
-The atmosphere was calm with supporters of the president and the opposition discussing their views online.
+The atmosphere outside the consulate was calm, with supporters and opponents of Erdogan discussing their views online.

-If no candidate wins and a presidential run-off is needed on May 28, the overseas ballot will take place May 20-24.

-Fraser reported from Ankara, Turkey.
-Kerstin Sopke in Berlin and Nicolas Garriga in Paris contributed to this report.
+Jordans reported from Berlin.
+Kerstin Sopke in Berlin, Nicolas Garriga in Paris and Menelaos Hadjicostis in Nicosia, Cyprus contributed.

 |